 This area also has many iconic buildings from the Soviet era, including Rundkino — a large cylindrical cinema built in the 1970s.
 While the cinema always plays the latest U.S. blockbusters, it also presents live broadcasts of special events.
 Enjoy ballet, opera, and theatre performances on the big screen.

-Overall, this area has more of a residential atmosphere compared to other parts of the city.
+Overall, this area has more of a residential atmosphere compared to other parts of Dresden.
 The casual dining options cater to families.
 You’ll feel at home eating at fast-food chains and pizzerias.

-While Seevorstadt West has many modern conveniences, it borders the historic city centre.
+While Seevorstadt West has many modern conveniences, it borders the historic city centre of Dresden.
 After finishing up your shopping along Prager Strasse, cross the busy public boulevard to reach Altstadt.

 Recommended hotels in Seevorstadt West